Afghan rupee: Local rupees

 The rupee was put into circulation by Afghan Emperor Ahmad Shah Durrani in 1754.
-The rupee itself was first issued by Sher Shah Suri during his rule of Sur Empire in the sixteenth century; India and Pakistan still use their variant of the rupee since their independence from 1947.
+The rupee itself was first issued by Sher Shah Suri during his rule of Sur Empire in the sixteenth century; India and Pakistan still use their variant of the rupee since their independence in 1947.

 Before 1891, silver rupees circulated with copper fulus or falus, and gold mohur.
 The three metals had no fixed exchange rate between them, with different regions issuing their own coins.

 Afghan rupee

 In 1891, a new currency was introduced, based on the Kabuli rupee and replacing both that and its Kandahari variant.

 The rupee was subdivided into 60 paisas, each of 10 dinar.
 Other denominations issued included the shahi (1/12 rupee or 5 paisas), the sanar (1/6 rupee or 10 paisas), the abbasi (1/3 rupee or 20 paisas), the kran or qiran (1/2 rupee or 30 paisas), the tilla and later the amani (both of 10 rupees), and the habibi (30 rupees).

-The Afghan rupee was replaced in 1923 by the Afghani.
+The Afghan rupee was replaced in 1923 by a new currency called the afghani.